 Protect yourself from smoke with Austin Air

 Whether you’re pregnant, planning a family or concerned about strokes and cognitive decline, if you live in an area affected by the fires, we recommend the Austin Air HealthMate Plus.
-Using a combination of Medical Grade HEPA and a unique carbon blend, the Austin Air HealthMate Plus is extremely effective at removing a wide range of pollutants, including wildfire smoke.
+Using a combination of Medical Grade Certified HEPA Material and a unique carbon blend, the Austin Air HealthMate Plus is extremely effective at removing a wide range of pollutants, including wildfire smoke.

 If you’d like more info on the Healthmate Plus or any of the other air purifiers in our range, please don’t hesitate to contact one of the team today at info@austinair.com, or read more HERE.